Change search

 Open this publication in new window or tab >>Kampen mot det okontrollerbara vid existensens gräns: Patienten med andnöd i behov av ambulanssjukvård

-2022 (Swedish)Doctoral thesis, monograph (Other academic)
+2022 (Swedish)Doctoral thesis, comprehensive summary (Other academic)

 Abstract [en]